-If we assume that the objects are all moving on the ground plane, then the detected blobs in each camera view can be transformed to the world plane using the imageplane to world-plane transformation.
-Let us assume that H_i represents the 3 \times 3 homogeneous matrix that relates coordinates in the image plane of camera i to that of a local 2-D coordinate system on the world plane.
+If we assume that the objects are all moving on the ground plane, then the detected blobs in each camera view can be transformed to the world plane using the image plane to world plane transformation.
+Let us assume that H_i represents the 3×3 homogeneous matrix that relates coordinates in the image plane of camera i to that of a local 2D coordinate system on the world plane.
 Also, let $H{(i,j)}$ denote the homography relating the image plane of camera i to that of camera j.
 Therefore, $H{(i,j)} = H_j^{-1}H_i$.
-A single object moving on the world plane will produce corresponding blobs in each of the cameras that are able to view the object.
+A single object moving on the world plane will produce corresponding blobs in each of the cameras which are able to view the object.

-Existing multiview localization algorithms project features from the detected blob on each of the image planes to the world plane.
-These features are typically representative points [9], lines [10], or the whole blob itself [11].
+Existing multi-view localization algorithms project features from the detected blob on each of the image planes to the world plane.
+These features are typically either representative points [9], or lines [10] or the whole blob itself [11].
 The individual choice of the feature depends heavily on the performance of the background subtraction algorithms on the underlying data.
 Consensus across views is achieved by appropriately fusing these transformed features in the world plane.
-This is schematically shown in Fig. 3.
+This is schematically shown in Figure 3.